Esri/dynamic-situational-awareness-qt/README.md

 ## Issues

 Find a bug or want to request a new feature?
 Please let us know by submitting an issue.

-## Troubleshooting

-### Military Symbols are not displaying after migrating to version 1.1.1.

-DSA now requires additional `*.stylx` files in the `styles/arcade` subdirectory of your DSA resource data.
-The structure should look like this:

-* `DSA/ResourceData/styles/arcade/mil2525c.stylx`
-* `DSA/ResourceData/styles/arcade/mil2525d.stylx`

-To quickly obtain these additional `*.stylx` files, we provide these in the [demo data](https://www.arcgis.com/home/item.html?id=02daf003b91348f5a761816e80cc39b5).

 ## Contributing